Research

 Abstract: We study the impact of political polarization on analysts' earnings forecast dispersion.
 Using continuous, time-varying measures of ideological leanings of U.S. state legislators on the liberal-conservative scale, we show that greater political polarization in a state leads to greater dispersion in earnings forecasts of analysts located in that state.
 This effect is stronger for firms in politically sensitive industries and firms that commit significant resources to social and environmental issues.
 We develop a continuous, firm-level measure of analysts' ideological disagreement and document the importance of our finding for both asset pricing and corporate investments.
 Looking at the cross-section of returns, we show that stocks covered by more politically polarized analysts earn lower future returns.
 In an M&A setting, we show that acquirers covered by more polarized analysts earn significantly lower announcement returns for equity offers but not for all-cash offers.

-Presentations: 2025 SFS Cavalcade North America 2025*; 2025 Eastern Finance Association Annual Meeting; 2025 Silicon Prairie Finance Conference; 2025 FMA Annual Meeting; 2024 Spring & Fall Iowa Finance Brown Bag Seminar*; University of Texas at San Antonio*;
+Presentations: 2025 SFS Cavalcade North America 2025*; 2025 Eastern Finance Association Annual Meeting; 2025 FMA Annual Meeting; 2025 Silicon Prairie Finance Conference; 2024 Spring & Fall Iowa Finance Brown Bag Seminar*; University of Texas at San Antonio*;

 Awards: 2025 FMA Best Paper Semi-finalist in Asset Pricing & Investment